How To Prevent Your Car Locks From Freezing?

 Protect your locks out of direct snow or rain by covering them with duct tape or a magnetic lock covers.
 These covers are cheap and can be found at most automotive stores.

-Use Lock Deicer
+Use A Deicer

 Warm Your Key